Overview

 Evaluation

-To receive credit for SOCI 290, you must complete all the assignments and achieve a composite course grade of at least D (50 percent).
+To receive credit for SOCI 290, students must complete and submit all six of the assignments and achieve a composite course grade of at least D (50 percent).
 The weighting of the composite grade is as follows:

 Materials